 Do you want to add a coupon code field to your online forms?

-Giving users a place where they can enter a code to get a discount on your product or services is helpful if you’re using discount codes for your online marketing — which can really help boost your sales and traffic.
+Offering your website visitors a place where they can enter a code to get a discount on your product or services is incredibly beneficial for your online marketing, which can in turn boost your sales and traffic.

 Why Add a Coupon Code Field to Your Forms?